An Overview: Exactly what are models of teaching and why are they so important to the quality of instruction?

 - Synectics: Creative problem solving (Gordon, W. J. J. and also George M. Prince) In earlier versions of this model it was placed in the Personalist category, later versions place in in the Information Processing format.
 Personally I think this is where it belongs

 - *Taba’s Inductive Reasoning Model: Advanced thinking can be taught through a series of steps designed to be an active transition between an individual and data.
 This is a very powerful model and there are a number of good links explaining this concept.
-Here are two – one simple and one more detailed example from a short research paper from Dr. Mujibul Hasan Siddiqui
+Here are two – a short research paper from Dr. Mujibul Hasan Siddiqui and and example of a lesson plan using the model.

 - Desensitization: Replacing anxieties with relaxation